Homicide: A Year on the Killing Streets: Aftermath

 Detective Sergeant Terry McLarney is still in the Baltimore Police Department, now holding the rank of major in the Homicide Section.
 He spent years of exile in the Western, "where he was banished after his shift commander [not D'Addario, whom he considered a friend] politely declined an invitation to fisticuffs".
 McLarney began to serve as acting commander of the Homicide Section in May 2008 and was officially named to the post that July.
 In June 2011, McLarney was replaced as commander.

-The slang
+Slang

 The book details a number of slang terms used by the city's homicide detectives.